Anatomy of a Backbend - Part 2

 Thoracic spine (Upper and Mid Back)

-Now most contortionists, poler dancers and aerialists that walk through our door lament the fact that their upper back is as straight as a board.
+Now most contortionists, poler dancers and aerialists that 'walk' through our virtual appointment door lament the fact that their upper back is as stiff as a board.
 It would have to be one of the biggest flexibility issues we see when it comes to back bending.
-But as we alluded to earlier, the thoracic spine doesn’t actually have that much extension movement.
-Our body actually naturally flexes forward at the thoracic spine.
+But as we explained in our first blog, the thoracic spine doesn’t actually have that much extension.
+Our body actually naturally flexes forward at the thoracic spine and doesn't tend to bend backwards.

 In fact, compared to each cervical vertebrae that provides anywhere between 10-25 degrees of extension movement, the thoracic spine provides only 1-6 degrees of extension per joint, contributing a maximal total of ~25 degrees of extension when correctly taken to its end of range.

 Why such a lack of extension compared to the neck and lower back?
 Well this is due to anatomical variation and differences.
-The spinous processes of the thoracic spine are much longer and downwardly slope, providing a physical block to mobility.
+The spinous processes of the thoracic spine (the bony ridges of the spine) are much longer and downwardly slope, providing a physical block to flexibility.
 Furthermore, our facet joints are orientated to encourage rotational movements and not extension based movements.

-Interesting to note however is that the spinous processes and the facet orientation change as we go further down the spinal column.
-As we get close to T10 onwards our back is able to achieve further extension as we begin to transition towards the lumbar vertebrae and our ribs are floating ribs.
+An interesting point to note however is that the spinous processes and the facet orientation change as we go further down the spinal column.
+As we get close to T10 onwards our back is able to achieve greater movement into extension as we begin to transition towards the lumbar vertebrae and our ribs are floating ribs.

 And unlike our neck or our lumbar spine, our upper back has one of the biggest limiting factors to extension – our ribcage!
 Our ribcage and sternum houses our vital organs and has a purpose of providing stability to this area.